register

 Heather Cahill, Oncology Business Unit Director at AstraZeneca, praised the plan’s vision for universal access to treatment and care, regardless of one’s background or location.
 She also stressed the importance of continued collaboration in advancing cancer research and treatments.

 “AstraZeneca will continue to collaborate with the cancer community on lung cancer screening and genomics, which are key pillars of this plan, to ensure more Australians are diagnosed and treated earlier, which may save lives.
-We are working with the Government and cancer community to drive much needed improvements in the PBS to accelerate access to cancer medicines, as reimbursement of cancer treatments on the PBS is critical to improving equity and outcomes for all cancer patients.”
+We are working with the Government and cancer community to drive much needed improvements in the PBS to accelerate access to cancer medicines, as reimbursement of cancer treatments on the PBS is critical to improving equity and outcomes for all cancer patients,” she said.

 Bill Petch, Co-Chair of All.Can Australia and Chief Executive Officer of Crohn’s Colitis Cure, said the launch of the Plan signifies the opportunity to integrate work being undertaken by different parties in the cancer space to further transform cancer care.